 36. Test out your barista skills

-This one was inspired by Sam is Home, a Hong Kong-based content creator who’s been self-isolating for weeks already, forcing her to redirect her travel photography creativity into coffee art instead!
+This one was inspired by Sam is Home, a Hong Kong-based content creator who’s been self-isolating for months, forcing her to redirect her travel photography creativity into coffee art instead!
 Check out her Instagram highlights to see more of her quarantine adventures.

 37. Look for ways you could live more sustainably